mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 ``php bin/console mautic:update:find``

 The output from this command tells you if there are any updates to apply.
-The notification links to an announcement post which explains what the release includes.
+The notification links to an announcement post which explains what the release includes, and the recommended environment requirements if they are not being met (for example, a higher version of PHP must be installed or plugins that must be updated).

 .. note::
     It's a good idea to review the announcement link for information about the release.
 There may be important information or steps that you may need to take before updating.

+1. After a system readiness check, you can apply the updates.

 Installing updates at the command line
 ======================================